You can download our comprehensive production information pack by clicking here.

-Please note that the Finborough Theatre does not programme any work that has been produced anywhere in London in the last 25 years (including transfers from other venues), and only programmes runs of four weeks or ten performance runs on Sunday and Monday evenings and Tuesday matinees.
+Please note that the Finborough Theatre does not programme any work that has been produced anywhere in London in the last 25 years (including transfers from other venues), and only programmes full runs of four weeks or longer.

 Voluntary Positions (“Internships”)